-With deep machine learning, an algorithm serves training data and spits out a result.
+With deep machine learning, an algorithm serves training data and generates out a result.
 But on the way between these two, the algorithm interprets the signals – thus training data – in a number of layers.
-For each new layer, the degree of abstraction increases
+For each new layer, the degree of abstraction increases.

 Measurements are unique to each face

-The first, second and hundredth time the algorithm performs this procedure, the results are usually not as good, but eventually, the network can achieve impressive results.
+The first, second and hundredth time the algorithm performs this procedure, the results are usually not very good or accurate, but eventually, the network can achieve impressive results.
+The more data it collects via training, the more accurate it will be.
 In a way, it can be said that the network has learned to abstract and generalize, from raw pixel values to the classification of different people’s faces.

 But that is perhaps not what we humans think of when we use terms such as generalization: it is rather that the network has worked out a number of metrics that are unique to each face.
 If the pre-trained network is served a new image on a face, the network can match that face’s measurement values to the faces on other images.
 If the network generates roughly the same values for different images, it is likely the same person on both images.

 It is called deep machine learning because such a model can use multiple – sometimes hundreds – layers.
 There is also a symbolic meaning in such a way that we humans cannot really understand how the computer program works to find patterns.
 It operates, so to speak, deep, beneath the surface.

 Although the algorithms are evolving and refining as they are, there are really two other reasons behind the breakthrough of deep neural networks: access to large data sets and cheap computing power, especially in the form of graphics cards that were most often associated with computer games.

 Your face is like a fingerprint – completely unique.
 With that said, by using the right technology, it is possible to identify faces, similar to how you can identify fingerprints.